Sneha421/snehab.github.io/content/publication/conf-paper-3/index.md

 ---
-title: 'Speech Recognition using Weighted Finite-State Transducers'
+title: 'Attendance Tracking with Face Recognition Through Hidden Markov Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here